 Will these wheels and tires void my warranty because they aren't the factory sizes?

-They may not technically void the warranty, but you really don't want to show up at the dealer with a drive-train or alignment concern with aftermarket wheels/tires on your car.
+They may not technically void your warranty, but you really don't want to show up at the dealer with a drive-train or alignment concern with aftermarket wheels/tires on your car.
 You're just asking for trouble.
-Mitsubishi can (and likely will) make the warranty process more difficult if you have non-stock wheels on the car.
+Mitsubishi can (and likely will) make the warranty process more difficult if you have non-stock size wheels on the car.
 If you read your owner's manual carefully, it even states this.
 Make it easy on you and your dealer.
 If you have a serious warranty issue related to your drive-line, put some stock-sized wheels/tires back on first.
 I don't even have mine any more...so if I have a major problem before I hit 100k miles, I'll have to track down a set of OEM wheels/tires first.

 What air pressure are you running in the tires?